Charlotte Irene

 Branch of the Union Pacific: Lincoln Center, Lucas, Luray, Waldo, Paradise,

 Natoma, and Plainville.
-She told these stories so well and so often that the characters and the anecdotes have become part of
+She told these stories so well and so often

 the family heritage.